martin-bach-oracle/conference-talks/demo instructions.md

 This command:

-- Compares your current branch with the main branch as per the configuration (it's `251118_doag_git` in this case, `main` for most others)
+- Compares your current branch with the main branch as per the configuration
 - Creates deployment scripts under the `dist/next` directory
 - Requires previous changes to be committed to Git first